Tresjs/tres/docs/guide/index.md

 [ThreeJS](https://threejs.org/) is a wonderful library to create awesome **WebGL** 3D websites.
 Is also a constantly updated library that makes hard for wrapper maintainers like [TroisJS](https://troisjs.github.io/) to keep up with all the enhancements.

-React ecosystem has an impresive **custom render** solution called [React-three-fiber](https://docs.pmnd.rs/react-three-fiber) that allows you build your scenes declaratively with re-usable, self-contained components that react to state.
+React ecosystem has an impressive **custom render** solution called [React-three-fiber](https://docs.pmnd.rs/react-three-fiber) that allows you build your scenes declaratively with re-usable, self-contained components that react to state.

 In my search for something similar in the VueJS ecosystem, I found this amazing library called [Lunchbox](https://github.com/breakfast-studio/lunchboxjs) which works with the same concept that R3F, it provides a [custom Vue3 Renderer](https://vuejs.org/api/custom-renderer.html).
 I'm also contributing to improve this library so it gets as mature and feature-rich as R3F.